PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Storing Custom Player Data.md

 *PrivateData* values are only ever available through Cloud Code, they will never be transmitted to a device.

-## Using MongoDB to store custom data
+## Using MongoDB to Store Custom Data

 For more complex scenarios, or where you want responses to only include a subset of the data you have stored, we recommend that you create a MongoDB collection to store this data.
 You can store all options in a single document and use the partial update operations described [here](/Tutorials/Database Access and Cloud Storage/Submitting JSON Document Queries.md).